opea-project/GenAIExamples/CodeTrans/docker/xeon/README.md

 ### Setup Environment Variables

 Since the `compose.yaml` will consume some environment variables, you need to setup them in advance as below.
-Notice that the `LLM_MODEL_ID` indicates the LLM model used for TGI service.
+Notice that the `LLM_MODEL_ID` indicates the LLM model used for TGI service, and it is set to `HuggingFaceH4/mistral-7b-grok` by default.
+Change the `LLM_MODEL_ID` below for your needs.

 ```bash
 export no_proxy=${your_no_proxy}